Enabling Scalable Distributed Beamforming via Networked LEO Satellites Towards 6G: Introduction

-\begin{itemize} \item We develop a comprehensive system model for networked-\ac{leo} satellite distributed beamforming, where \ac{ofdm} is employed, and each satellite is equipped with a large antenna array and a limited number of \acp{rfc}.
-The model encompasses a thorough analysis of channel characteristics and pragmatic designs for user scheduling and analog beamforming.
-To avoid the difficulty of acquiring instantaneous \ac{csi}, we resort to the ergodic rate, for which a closed-form lower bound is derived by invoking the hardening bound.
-This leads to a downlink sum-rate maximization problem, where the digital beamformers across the participating satellites are optimized subject to the individual power budget of each satellite.
-We first solve this problem using the \ac{wmmse} framework in a centralized manner, which not only lays the foundation for developing distributed optimization schemes but also establishes an upper bound for their performance; \item We develop scalable distributed optimization approaches tailored to networked-\ac{leo} satellite distributed beamforming by approximating the hardening bound and modifying the \ac{wmmse} framework to enable decentralized processing.
-In the proposed design, beamformers are optimized locally at the corresponding satellites, while the exchange of intermediate parameters, crucial for achieving coherent utility, follows the information flow dictated by different yet representative \ac{isl} topologies, namely the Ring and Star topologies.
+\begin{itemize} \item We develop a comprehensive system model for networked \ac{leo} satellite distributed beamforming, where \ac{ofdm} is employed, and each satellite is equipped with a large antenna array and a limited number of \acp{rfc}.
+The model encompasses a thorough analysis of channel characteristics and pragmatic designs for user scheduling and analog beamforming for networked \ac{leo} satellite system.
+To sidestep the need for instantaneous \ac{csi}, we resort to the ergodic rate, which is a function of channel statistics, and then derive its closed-form lower bound by invoking the hardening bound.
+Using the derived ergodic rate expression, we formulate a downlink sum rate maximization problem that optimizes digital beamformers under the power budget constraints of each satellite.
+We first solve this problem using the \ac{wmmse} framework in a centralized manner, which not only lays the foundation for developing distributed optimization schemes but also establishes an upper bound for their performance; \item We develop scalable distributed optimization approaches tailored to networked \ac{leo} satellite beamforming by approximating the hardening bound and modifying the \ac{wmmse} framework to enable decentralized processing.\footnote{Note that distributed implementations of WMMSE have been studied in prior work, e.g., \cite{shi2011wmmse}.
+However, those approaches rely on \ac{ut}-side covariance estimation and iterative feedback to the transmitters, which is infeasible in \ac{leo} satellite systems due to long propagation distances, limited feedback capacity, and excessive latency.
+In contrast, our design leverages \acp{isl} to achieve decentralized coordination without \ac{ut}-side involvement.} In the proposed design, beamformers are optimized locally at the corresponding satellites, while the exchange of intermediate parameters, crucial for achieving coherent utility, follows the information flow dictated by different yet representative \ac{isl} topologies, namely the Ring and Star topologies.
 In the Ring topology, information flows unidirectionally through the network in a sequential manner, which is fully decentralized but may incur longer delays due to propagation time.
 In the Star topology, bidirectional information exchange occurs between edge satellites and a central satellite node, enabling parallel processing at the edges.
-This topology, however, requires a central node to reach consensus on the intermediate parameters updated simultaneously by the edge nodes, a challenge that is addressed using a \ac{pdd}-based consensus algorithm; \item We conduct extensive simulations on realistic networked-\ac{leo} satellite systems to validate the effectiveness of the proposed approaches: 1) comparable performance is achieved relative to the centralized counterpart, while preserving scalability; 2) significant performance gains are obtained over networked-\ac{leo} satellite distributed beamforming schemes that use heuristic local beamformers, as well as schemes where each \ac{ut} is served by a single \ac{leo} satellite, either with optimized or heuristic beamforming; and 3) a tradeoff between delay and communication overhead is observed across different topologies, offering valuable insights for future research on large-scale cooperation in more complex and dynamic LEO satellite networks. \end{itemize}
+This Star topology, however, requires a central node to reach consensus on the intermediate parameters updated simultaneously by the edge nodes, a challenge that is addressed using a \ac{pdd}-based consensus algorithm. \item We conduct extensive simulations on realistic networked \ac{leo} satellite systems to validate the effectiveness of the proposed approaches: 1) comparable performance is achieved relative to the centralized counterpart, while preserving scalability; 2) significant performance gains are achieved over conventional \ac{leo} satellite distributed beamforming schemes that use heuristic local beamformers, as well as schemes where each \ac{ut} is served by a single \ac{leo} satellite, either with optimized or heuristic beamforming; and 3) a tradeoff between delay and communication overhead is observed across different topologies, offering valuable insights for future research on large-scale cooperation in more complex and dynamic LEO satellite networks. \end{itemize}